 Thyroid and Parathyroid Surgery

-A thyroidectomy is a surgical procedure that involves the removal of all or part of the thyroid gland.
-Thyroidectomy is frequently performed by general, head and neck, or endocrine surgeons when a patient has thyroid cancer or another condition of the thyroid gland (such as hyperthyroidism) or goitre.
+A thyroidectomy is a surgical surgery that removes all or part of the thyroid gland.
+Thyroidectomy is a common procedure performed by general, head and neck, or endocrine surgeons when a patient has thyroid cancer, another thyroid gland ailment (such as hyperthyroidism), or goitre.

-A parathyroidectomy is the surgical removal of one or more parathyroid glands.
-Hyperparathyroidism is typically treated with a parathyroidectomy.
-Primary hyperparathyroidism is the most prevalent parathyroid gland illness, characterised by an increase in blood calcium levels, bone calcium loss, and an increase in parathyroid hormone levels (PTH).
-Secondary hyperparathyroidism is typically caused by kidney failure.
-The only effective treatment for hyperparathyroidism is surgery.
+A parathyroidectomy involves the surgical removal of one or more parathyroid glands.
+Hyperparathyroidism is usually treated with a parathyroidectomy.
+Primary hyperparathyroidism is the most common parathyroid gland disease, marked by elevated blood calcium levels, bone calcium loss, and elevated parathyroid hormone levels (PTH).
+Secondary hyperparathyroidism is usually induced by kidney failure.
+Surgery is the only effective treatment for hyperparathyroidism.

 • Thyroid nodules